sterlingschurr/projects/README.md

 # Welcome!
-Go to this link to view the formatted Project page
+Go to this link to view the formatted projects page:

 https://sterlingschurr.github.io/projects/